elastic/connectors/docs/sync-rules/ONEDRIVE.md

 See the [Developer guide](../../docs/DEVELOPING.md) for setting up connectors.

+### Overview

+The advanced sync rules consists of a set of rules where each rule can have one or more parameters out of these:

+1. userMailAccounts: list of user emails for which the rule would execute.
+2. skipFilesWithExtensions: list of file extensions to be skipped for the sync.
+3. parentPathPattern: glob pattern specifying the path where the files to be synced are present.

 ### Example advanced sync rules

 #### Advanced rule for indexing the files and folders excluding .xlsx and .docx files